binchensun/personal-website/content/authors/anshika_singh/_index.md

 ---
 # Display name
-title: Samantha Lomuscio
+title: Ivan Oparin
-weight: 90
+weight: 80

 # Username (this should match the folder name)
 authors:
-- sam_lomuscio
+- iva_oparin

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: UG Research Assistant (2017-2020); Now Algorithm Developer at JHU/APL
+role: Graduate Student

 # Organizations/Affiliations
 organizations: